 In April, 1940, there was a massive emigration of refugees from Poland, Luxemburg, Belgium, and France.
 One million refugees were in Benidorm waiting for transit visas.
 Inês provided an interesting description of how Consul Aristides Mendes in Bordeaux was handing out as many visas as he could from mid- June to the 25th of June, including standing on the streets in the last hours as the Nazis arrived.
 It is calculated that 8,000 to 15,000 Jews were saved by Aristides Sousa Mendes.
 Thousands of refugees entered Portugal and were sent to Figueira de Foz and Curia first, and later to Caldas de Rainha and Ericeira.
 Later, in 1941, the Holocaust forced further emigration from the rest of Europe.

-As the walking tour progressed, Inês pointed out buildings that remain from that time, starting with the Pensão Royale, where many British spies who couldn´t afford to stay at the Estoril Palácio stayed, including Malcolm Muggeridge.
+As the walking tour progressed, Inês pointed out buildings that remain from that time, starting with the Pensão Royale, where many British spies stayed who couldn´t afford to stay at the Estoril Palácio (where Ian Fleming of 'James Bond' fame stayed more than once), including Malcolm Muggeridge.
 It was originally a private home and after the War it became a tea room.
 The Intercontinental Hotel now stands where the Hotel Atlântico used to be, which had German and Dutch owners, which is why it has an (unsubstantiated) reputation of being the hotel of the German spies.
 Leslie Howard stayed here for a month – or rather, he left his luggage here while he travelled around Portugal giving propaganda lectures – before he was killed on a KLM-BOAC flight on 1 June, 1943.
 Jacques Kugel, a high-class Jewish jeweler from Paris also stayed here, after fleeing from Nice on a Liberian diplomatic passport.

 Hotel Atlântico in 1945 and 2020